HiSunzhenliang/nginx-transcode-module/README.md

 ## Description

-This project is used as nginx third-party module.
+This project is a nginx third-party module.

 Accept HTTP requests, find the files according to the configuration, transcode it and return it in the required format.